Connecticut Cracked Windshield Laws

 Federal cracked windshield regulations

-Any cracks or chips or other damage which can potentially obstruct clear view of the road must not be within critical vision area, defined as area directly above the steering wheel, two inches from the top and one inch from sides.
+Federal regulations specify that drivers must have a clear vision of the road.
+Cracks or other damage which can potentially obstruct clear view of the road must not be within critical vision area, defined as area directly above the steering wheel, two inches from the top and one inch from sides.

-Our information about Connecticut cracked windshield laws was last updated in 2022 and checked in 2023.
+Our information about Connecticut cracked windshield laws was last updated in 2023 and checked in 2024.
 In case any info we provided is not up to date or correct be sure to contact us so we can revise it.
 Thank you!

 State of Connecticut Info